 Under 23 and Junior riders may compete in any races for their age or older, subject to category restrictions but not Masters races.
-Juniors with a racing age of 14 or younger may compete in youth road events if there is no race for their specific age group.
+Juniors with a racing age of 14 or younger may compete in youth road, track, or cyclocross events if there is no race for their specific age group.